spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.14 File Contributor <a name="4.14"></a>
+## F.14 File contributor field <a name="4.14"></a>

 **4.14.1** Purpose: This field provides a place for the SPDX file creator to record file contributors.
-Contributors could include names of copyright holders and/or authors who may not be copyright holders, yet contributed to the file content.
+Contributors could include names of copyright holders and/or authors who might not be copyright holders, yet contributed to the file content.

 **4.14.2** Intent: Here, the intent is to provide the recipient of the SPDX file with a list of one or more contributors (credits).
 This is one way of providing acknowledgement to the contributors of a file.
 This would be useful, for example, if a recipient company wanted to contact copyright holders to inquire about alternate licensing.